Last updated:

 9. Create file

-2. Search for "SharePoint" and select the Create file action.
+2. Search and select Create file under the "SharePoint" connector.

 3. If this is your first time using SharePoint on Power Automate, authenticate the connector by signing in to your SharePoint account.